MicrosoftDocs/query-docs/query-languages/m/text-range.md

 ## About
-Returns the substring from the text <code>text</code> found at the offset <code>offset</code>.
-An optional parameter, <code>count</code>, can be included to specify how many characters to return.
+Returns the substring from the text `text` found at the offset `offset`.
+An optional parameter, `count`, can be included to specify how many characters to return.
 Throws an error if there aren't enough characters.
 ```
 Text.Range(text as nullable text, offset as number, optional count as nullable number) as nullable text
 ```